-Even though spring break is still a few months away, it’s a good idea to start planning how you’re going to spend that week now.
-If you’re curious about volunteering, working for a cause, meeting new Buffs or just want to learn something new, consider being part of an Alternative Breaks trip this spring.
+Spring break is only two months away.
+Now is an excellent time to start planning how you will spend that week.
+If you’re curious about volunteering, working for a cause, meeting other Buffs or just want to learn something new, consider being part of the Alternative Breaks program this spring.

 What is Alternative Breaks?

 The Alternative Breaks program sends teams of college students to engage in meaningful community service during spring break.
-These student-led volunteer trips focus on making a positive impact on environmental and social justice issues in various communities.
+These student-led volunteer opportunities positively impact environmental and social justice issues in various communities.

-The program gives you the opportunity to explore the United States all while making a difference through service, reflecting upon your experience and creating long-lasting connections with others.
+The program allows students to explore the United States while making a difference through service and creating long-lasting connections with others.

 Reasons to participate